VoltDB/voltdb/tools/kubernetes/README.md

         env:
             ...
             - name: VOLTDB_START_ARGS
-              value: "--missing=1"
+              value: "--missing=1 ..."
             ...
     See VoltDB documentation for more information.

-    For your deployment there may be other things to configure such as persistent volume properties, sizes, etc., you'll need to edit the voltdb-statefulset.yaml template and set your specific requirements there.
+    For your deployment there may be other things to configure such as persistent volume properties, sizes, etc., you'll need to edit the voltdb-statefulset.yaml template and set your specific requirements there, and check it into your source control.

 4. Build the image and voltdb-statefulset deployment file: